sofiapfund/BIO392/day_2/reading-notes.md

 Progenetix uses ICD-O-3 is for cancer sample classification.
 More specifically, cancer genomes are grouped into 51 NCIt nodes that can be visualized as a hierarchical tree.
 Progenetix also contains samples of cancer cell lines, as they are an important model for understainding the molecular mechanisms of cancer.

-3. **what are CNV segmentations and CNV frequencies and how to use them?**
+**3. what are CNV segmentations and CNV frequencies and how to use them?**

   * CNV segmentation? (couldn't find a definition...)